TTimelord/Sim2Real2/README.md

 [Website](https://ttimelord.github.io/Sim2Real2)|[arXiv]()|[Video](https://youtu.be/Xj2N2Hy38P4)

 ## About This Repo
-The Sim2Real$^2$ algorithm has 3 parts, the **Interactive Perception** module, the **Explicit Physics Model Construction** module and the **Sampling-based Model Predictive Control** module.
+The Sim2Real$^2$ algorithm has 3 parts, the **Interactive Perception** module, the **Explicit Physics Model Construction** module, and the **Sampling-based Model Predictive Control** module.
 They are corresponding to 3 folders in this repo, `where2act`, `ditto`, and `CEM`.
 [Sapien](https://github.com/haosulab/SAPIEN) was used for all the training and planning processes.

 For the Interactive Perception module, We migrated [Where2Act](https://github.com/daerduoCarey/where2act) to Sapien2 and Modified the point cloud normalization method.

-For the Explicit Physics Model Construction modul, we reimplemented the data generation code of [Ditto](https://github.com/UT-Austin-RPL/Ditto) with Sapien2 and Open3d.
+For the Explicit Physics Model Construction module, we reimplemented the data generation code of [Ditto](https://github.com/UT-Austin-RPL/Ditto) with Sapien2 and Open3d.
 The data can be collected in a multi-processes manner like where2act.

 For the Sampling-based Model Predictive Control module, we choose [ManiSkill2](https://github.com/haosulab/ManiSkill2) and [ManiSkill2-Learn](https://github.com/haosulab/ManiSkill2-Learn) as the basic framework.